Estelindis/aikido/README.md

 8. CD into 'aikido'.
 9. Enter 'git clone SSH_ADDRESS'
 10. GitBash will clone the repository into this directory.
-11. enter 'code .' and this will open VS CODE and happy coding.
+11. Enter 'code .' and this will open VS CODE and happy coding.

 # Used technologies and credits
 ## Languages